scaphold-io/scaphold-docs/docs/authentication/permissions.md

 ## Permissions (Authorization)

+!!! note "Important"

-> <b>Important</b>: If a type has no permissions then anyone can perform any operations on it so make sure you add them before launching!
+    If a type has no permissions then anyone can perform any operations on it so make sure you add them before launching!

 Scaphold implements a permissions system that allows you to define powerful access control rules by leveraging a combination of features from role-based access control systems (RBAC) as well as the connections in your API's graph to define what users can access what information.